Fire and rescue services

 More information:

-The currency of Bosnia and Herzegovina is the Bosnian Mark (KM or BAM).
+The currency of Bosnia and Herzegovina is the Bosnia and Herzegovina convertible mark (KM or BAM).

 You'll find ATMs in major centres.